greggersaurus/OpenSteamController/DevBoard/README.md

     1. Gyro info?
     1. Haptic sensor info (i.e. x,y touch location)?
 1. Command for communications with radio chip?
-1. Reorganize/rename project so #define can be used to build for various needs
+1. Reorganize/rename project (i.e. CustomFirwmare) so #define can be used to build for various needs
-    1. DevKit where USB acts as UART console for controlling peripherals
+    1. DEV_KIT where USB acts as UART console for controlling peripherals
-    1. NinSwitch where USB acts as Nintendo Switch wired controller
+    1. NIN_SWITCH where USB acts as Nintendo Switch wired controller
-    1. PS4 where USB acts as Playstation 4 wired controller
+    1. PS4 where USB acts as Playstation 4 wired controller (if there is such a thing...
+Might need to be PS3?)